AustXnsheep/SpellsPlus/README.md

 The plugin can be configured using a YAML configuration file, which allows server owners to customize the plugin's settings and behavior.

 # Known bugs:
-The lack of half of what this file says
+Half of what this file says it does not currently contain

 # Contributing:
 Contributions to the plugin are welcome and encouraged!
 If you encounter any bugs or issues, please report them on the GitHub issues page.
 If you would like to contribute code, simply fork the repository, make your changes, and submit a pull request.